aridjayarecipes/cutesrecipes.web.app/content/post/2248-how-to-prepare-quick-bacon-wrapped-plum-and-cheese-with-sherry-vineger-honey-sauce.md

 ##### Instructions to make Bacon Wrapped Plum And Cheese With Sherry Vineger Honey Sauce:

 1. SHERRY VINEGER HONEY SAUCE
-1. Mix sherry vineger & Honey in pan for half a minute
+1. Mix sherry vineger &amp; Honey in pan for half a minute
-1. Mix cheese & stuff lnside the plum cavity
+1. Mix cheese &amp; stuff lnside the plum cavity
-1. wrap the plum with bacon & fasten with toothpick
+1. wrap the plum with bacon &amp; fasten with toothpick
 1. bake it at  200 C /400F for 25 to 45  minute or longer depending on the thickness of the bacon
 1. Serve with sherry vineger honey sauce
 1. BELOW,ARE FEW BACON RECIPE, I AM GLAD TO SHARE WITH YOU -  - https://cookpad.com/us/recipes/333531-sweet-potato-wrapped-in-bacon - https://cookpad.com/us/recipes/333561-waterchestnut-wrapped-in-bacon - https://cookpad.com/us/recipes/405025-bacon-wrap-enoki-mushroom - https://cookpad.com/us/recipes/333468-bacon-wrapped-chicken-drumettes - https://cookpad.com/us/recipes/344415-jalapeno-cheesy-bacon-gift-snack